austinauyeung/C9/README.md

 ## Known Issues
 - On the Vortex V3, the numpad backlight may not function when the cursor is active.
-  - This is likely due to the cursors' interception of key presses.
+  - This is likely due to a firmware limitation in the phone as well as the cursors' interception of key presses.
 There is an experimental setting "Allow Passthrough" that may fix this at the expense of unintended behavior in the underlying application.

 ## FAQs
 ### Where can I make feature suggestions or report bugs?